Rice Terraces of the Philippine Cordilleras: Dating techniques

 In order to understand Philippine prehistory and Southeast Asian patterns, it is critical for anthropologists and Southeast Asian scholars to date terraces.
 It is notoriously difficult to date field terraces.
 One important method is the use of the Bayesian model, which applies radiocarbon dating to tiered rice fields in the Northern Philippines.
 Archaeologists predict that these terraces were built during the 16th century by individuals who were migrating inland and upland from the Spanish.
 Relative dating techniques have been newly developed to be radiometric dating methods, which has become easily accessible.
 Due to relying on ‘stratigraphic superposition’ and 14C dating, there has been a drawback for arbitrary interpretation: the calibrated information that was collected through laboratory results might not find accordance with the archeological incident that is being dated.
 Bayesian modeling is beneficial when dating rice terraces because when dating agricultural terraces it is essential to know about the layers and the chaotic mixtures of the materials, and Bayesian modeling has the ability to restore a variety of chronological information.
 According to Stephen Acabado, “The Bayesian approach starts with what is known about the relative deposition order of the two layers and then modifies this knowledge in the light of the 14C dating information."
 The 14C dating method is used to give an approximate period for when the terrace walls were built and used.

-National Cultural Treasures
+National cultural treasures

 The five clusters inscribed as part of the Rice Terraces of the Philippine Cordilleras are Batad, Bangaan, Hungduan, Mayoyao Central and Nagacadan.
 Batad and Bangaan are under the jurisdiction of the Municipality of Banaue but are not referred to as the Banaue Rice Terraces.

 The Banaue Rice Terraces refer to the cluster close to the Banaue poblacion as seen from the viewpoint.
 Contrary to popular belief, these terraces are not part of the UNESCO World Heritage Site.
 They were not included in the UNESCO inscription due to the presence of numerous modern structures, making it score low in the integrity criterion of UNESCO.
 The Banaue Rice Terraces are however a National Cultural Treasure under Ifugao Rice Terraces, together with the other rice terraces clusters.